ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-07-14-solid-principles-objectOrientedDesign-course.md

 * Repetition -> errors and waste
 * Refactor code to remove repetition
 * Abstract logic in code
-* Related to Template Method Pattern, Comand Pattern, Dependency Inversion Principle
+* Related to Template Method Pattern, Command Pattern, Dependency Inversion Principle
 * Recommended reading: *The Pragmatic Programmer: From Journeyman to Master* and *97 Things Every Programmer Should Know*

 Summary